-Net cash used in operating activities during the year ended December 31, 2019 consisted primarily of our net loss of \$68.8 million and an increase in prepayments to CROs of \$1.0 million and a \$0.3 million increase in other assets, partially offset by an increase in accrued expenses and other current liabilities of \$1.9 million primarily attributable to program related services incurred and not paid as of December 31, 2019, an increase in accounts payable of \$0.7 million and stock-based compensation expense of \$0.7 million.
+Net cash used in operating activities during the year ended December 31, 2019 was \$66.2 million and consisted primarily of our net loss of \$68.8 million.
+This was partially offset by non-cash adjustments from \$0.7 million of stock-based compensation and \$0.2 million of depreciation expense, as well as a \$1.8 million increase from changes in operating assets and liabilities primarily attributable to program-related services incurred and payable as of December 31, 2019.